Zenith-the-realest/school-vault/Notes/History/Nazi consolidation of power, 1933-4.md

 ---
 id: Nazi consolidation of power, 1933-4
 aliases:
-  - Nazi consolidation of power,1933-4
+  - Nazi consolidation of power, 1933-4
 tags:
   - History
   - NaziGermany
 ---

-# Nazi consolidation of power,1933-4
+# Nazi consolidation of power, 1933-4

 # How did Hitler become chancellor?

 - Nazi party increased share of votes in **July 1932 elections,** winning *230 seats.*
 	- However, it seemed to be getting worse for the Nazis - in **November 1932 elections,** they lost *38 seats.*
 - In **December 1932,** Hindenburg chose *von Schleicher* to be chancellor, but he was forced to resign within a month.
 This meant that Hindenburg effectively ruled **with the support of army leaders and industrialists.**
 - Hitler was able to strike a deal with a politician known as **Franz von Papen,** in the case that von Papen would be made **vice-chancellor** if he could persuade Hindenburg to make Hitler **chancellor.**
 - Hindenburg agreed due to Hitler's **popularity,** and both von Papen and Hindenburg thought they could control Hitler.
 Hitler was made **chancellor of Germany on *30 January 1932.***